darkhaxofficiall/fameinstyle/replit.md

 ## Overview

-This is a full-stack web application for "Fame & Style," a premium creative agency specializing in video production, digital marketing, and brand design.
-The application features a modern, visually striking landing page with 3D animations, comprehensive service showcases, and a contact form system.
+This is a full-stack web application for "Fame & Style," a premium creative agency specializing in social media marketing, reels editing, and website UI/UX design.
+The application features a modern, visually striking multi-page website with enhanced 3D animations, comprehensive service showcases, dedicated portfolio page, and advanced contact form system.

 ## User Preferences